yt-dlp/yt-dlp/README.md

                                     sequences).
 Use "auto-tty" or "no_color-tty"
                                     to decide based on terminal support only.
                                     Can be used multiple times
-    --plugin-dirs PATH              Directory to search for plugins.
-Can be used multiple times to add multiple directories.
-                                    Add "no-external" to disable searching
-                                    default external plugin directories (outside
-                                    of python environment)
-    --no-plugins                    Do not load plugins
     --compat-options OPTS           Options that can help keep compatibility with youtube-dl or youtube-dlc
                                     configurations by reverting some of the